KyneSilverhide/JarvisBot/README.md

 # JarvisBot
-A prottoype Discord bot, just for fun
+A prototype Discord bot, just for fun